mauriciozanettisalomao/go-transaction-service/docs/data-model-diagram/data-model-diagram.md

 Initially, this is a representation of a NoSQL data model diagram.
 This is why there is no explicitly mentioned foreign key in the tables

-NoSQL was the choice as a high volume of transactions is expected, as it can scale horizontally very well.
-Since the transaction ID serves as the partition key with high cardinality, it helps avoid hot partitions.
+NoSQL was the choice as a high volume of transactions per user is expected, as it can scale horizontally very well,  ensuring stable performance.
+Since the User ID and transaction ID serve as the partition key with high cardinality, it helps avoid hot partitions.